haseebkhan02/haseebkhan02/README.md

 ---

-> 📍 “Passion for AI meets Practical Wireless Systems.”
+> 📍 “Passion for AI meets with data and it's applications.”
 > Let’s build intelligent systems that understand the world and optimize it!